Hausdorff dimension of Julia sets in the logistic family: Introduction

 \subsection{Unfolding families}

-It is known, by~\cite{z}, that $\HD(\J_c)>1$ for all $c\in \M\setminus\{0,-2\}$, where $\HD(\J_c)$ denotes the Hausdorff dimension of the Julia set $\J_c$ of the quadratic polynomial $z^2+c$ and ${\cal M}$ is the Mandelbrot set.
+It is known, by~\cite{z}, that $\HD(\J_c)>1$ for all $c\in \M\setminus\{0,-2\}$.
 At $c=0$ or $-2$, the Julia set is respectively the unit circle or the segment $[-2,2]$.
 We can take a one-parameter family traversing either $-2$ or $0$ to understand how an analytic set unfolds into a fractal.
 A natural quantity to capture the unfolding is $\HD(\J_c)$.

-\paragraph{Structurally stable case.} D.~Ruelle proved in \cite{ruelle} that the function $c\in {\cal M} \mapsto \HD(\J_c)$ is real analytic at every hyperbolic $c\in \C$ and its asymptotic behaviour at $c=0$ is given by
+\paragraph{Structurally stable case.} D.~Ruelle proved in \cite{ruelle} that the function $c\in {\M} \mapsto \HD(\J_c)$ is real analytic at every hyperbolic $c\in \C$ and its asymptotic behaviour at $c=0$ is given by

-The methods used in~\cite{ruelle} are based on thermodynamical formalism.
-There is a simple geometric explanation why (\ref{equ:ruelle}) is an estimate of the second order.

-In the first step, observe that $\J_c$ is contained in the ring domain $\{1-2|c|\leq |z|\leq 1+2|c|\}$, for $c$ small enough.
-This implies that in the large scale, $\J$ is at most $\sim |c|$-wiggly in the sense of Definition~\ref{defi:beta}.
-Since $z^2+c$ is hyperbolic for $c$ close to $0$, the large scale wiggliness can be pulled back at every point $z\in \J_c$ with a uniformly bounded distortion.
-The density of scales where the wiggliness is $\sim |c|$ is $1$ and hence, by Fact~\ref{thminvmean},